Ryan White (filmmaker): Career

 White also directed the five-part series Visible: Out on Television, the first documentary series on Apple TV+, which explores the history of the LGBTQ movement through the lens of television.
 Produced by Wilson Cruz and Wanda Sykes, the series combines archival footage with new interviews to look at homophobia, the evolution of LGBTQ characters, and coming out in the TV world.
 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named White among the 50 heroes “leading the nation toward equality, acceptance, and dignity for all people.”

 In 2021, White directed the documentary short film Coded: The Hidden Love of J.C.
 Leyendecker, which tells the story of legendary illustrator J.C.
 Leyendecker, whose early-20th century advertisements were coded with LGBTQ imagery that quietly acknowledged a community that was forced to live in the closet.
 Coded was shortlisted for the Academy Award and won Best Documentary Short at the Tribeca Film Festival.

 In 2022, White directed Netflix’s documentary short State of Alabama vs. Brittany Smith, the story of a woman who shot and killed the man she says attacked and raped her in her home who was then prosecuted for murder by the state of Alabama.
 Unfolding in real-time, the film follows Brittany’s self defense case and the impact in her community and beyond.

 White directed Amazon's Good Night Oppy, which premiered at the Telluride Film Festival in September 2022, and won 5 Critics Choice Awards including Best Documentary Feature & Best Director at the Critics' Choice Documentary Awards. tells the inspirational true story of Opportunity, a rover that was sent to Mars for a 90-day mission but ended up surviving for 15 years.
 The film follows Opportunity's groundbreaking journey on Mars and the remarkable bond forged between a robot and her humans millions of miles away.

-White directed the documentary Pamela, a love story, an intimate and humanizing portrait of Pamela Anderson following the trajectory of her life and career from smalltown girl to international sex symbol, actress, activist, and doting mother.
-Pamela, a love story was released on Netflix on January 21, 2023 and was a top 10 international film on the streamer.
+White directed the documentary Pamela, a Love Story, an intimate and sincere portrait of Pamela Anderson following the trajectory of her life and career from smalltown girl to international sex symbol, actress, activist, and doting mother.
+Pamela, a Love Story was released on Netflix on January 31, 2023 and was a top 10 international film on the streamer.

+White directed the Netflix true crime documentary Into the Fire: The Lost Daughter, released on September 12, 2024.

+White directed Come See Me in the Good Light, a documentary following poet and activist Andrea Gibson, their wife Megan Falley, and their examination of love and mortality after Gibson is diagnosed with terminal ovarian cancer.
+The film premiered at the 2025 Sundance Film Festival, where it won the Festival Favorite Award.